 I have lived in Yorkshire with my husband for about 10 years.
 I have always known that I wanted to work in a caring profession.
 I am a friendly and approachable person and a good listener with empathy for others.
 As I was growing up a close family member experienced mental health difficulties, and I also experienced and overcome my own mental health issues.
 These personal experiences equipped me with understanding and compassion as well as hope and determination to see other people experience healing in their lives.

 I work in an integrative way, mainly using a person centred approach with psychodynamic insight; however I also draw on additional tools such as mindfulness, gestalt, transactional analysis (TA), and cognitive behaviour therapy (CBT) depending on what is best suited to your needs.
 I am able to offer spiritual understanding rooted in my own Christian beliefs.
 Faith in-put in your counselling is optional and if this is something you would like, this can be discussed in our first session.

-I am a fully qualified counsellor and registered member of the British Association for Counselling and Psychotherapy (BACP).
+I am a fully qualified counsellor and accredited member of the British Association for Counselling and Psychotherapy (BACP).
 I hold an Advanced Diploma in Counselling.
 I have also completed a BSc (Hons) Psychology degree from the University of Birmingham.